nylas/nylas-nodejs/example/authentication/readme.md

 connect both Exchange accounts and Gmail account's in this example.

 It shows how to receive a `refresh_token` from Google before authenticating with Nylas.
-Then it uses the Nylas Ruby SDK to connect an email account and load the user's latest email.
+Then it uses the Nylas Node SDK to connect an email account and load the user's latest email.

 While this steps through the Google OAuth flow manually, you can alternatively